-Privy Council rules on “fair value” in Cayman mergers31 Jan 2020
+Privy Council rules on “fair value” in Cayman mergers

 In a decision of interest to shareholders and companies alike, the highest appeal court (“JCPC”) for Cayman Islands (“Cayman”) cases has delivered a judgment on how the Cayman Grand Court (“Court”) should determine the “fair value” of shares (stocks) when a Cayman company is involved in a consolidation or merger.